piever/juliacon2018/markdown.md

 - **JuliaDBMeta**, a package inspired on DataFramesMeta and Query and built on top of JuliaDB, provides a set of macros to manipulate tabular data (filter, transform, split-apply-combine, etc...)
 --
-- JuliaDBMeta operations can be concatenated and the result can then be piped into a **StatPlots**-powered statistical visualization
+- JuliaDBMeta operations can be concatenated, mixing and matching with external packages for manipulating, visualizing or saving data: examples of integration with Query, VegaLite and StatPlots
 --
 - **Interact** package allows to run these manipulations and visualizations from a "hackable" and composable GUI